jonnonz1/nz-statute-book/acts/public/1945/ngarimu-vc-and-28th-maori-battalion-memorial-scholarship-fund-act-1945.md

 (11) Subject to the provisions of this Act, the Committee appointed under this section may regulate its procedure in such manner as it thinks fit.

 ### 7 Functions of Board
-(1) The general function of the Board shall be to administer the Fund in accordance with the provisions of this Act for the purpose of granting assistance for the education of any Māori, or for the purpose of promoting the study and encouraging the maintenance of the Māori language and of Māori history, tradition, and culture.
+(1) The general functions of the Board are—
+  (a) to administer the Fund in accordance with the provisions of this Act for the purpose of granting assistance for the education of any Māori, or for the purpose of promoting the study and encouraging the maintenance of the Māori language and of Māori history, tradition, and culture; and
+  (b) to perform or exercise any other function, duty, or power conferred on it by or under other legislation.
+(1A) See section 18A(3)﻿(b)﻿(iv) of the Flags, Emblems, and Names Protection Act 1981, which sets out the function of the Board to approve persons, classes of persons, or associations who may use any emblem, words, name, title, style, or designation relating to the 28th Māori Battalion or the 28th Maori Battalion (NZ) Association Incorporated.
 (2) Without limiting subsection (1), the Board may apply money towards all or any of the following purposes:
   (a) the provision of tertiary education scholarships for Māori:
   (b) the provision of prizes for competitions relating to the overseas war service of Māori or to any other subject connected with Māori people: